ottohellwig/ottohellwig/README.md

 ## About Me

-* 👨‍🎓 Studying a Bachelor of IT (Computer Science) at Queensland University of Technology.
+* 👨‍🎓 Studying a Bachelor of Information Technology majoring in Computer Science.
 * 👨‍💻 Summer Vacationer 2023 (Cyber) at McGrathNicol.
 * 🚀 You can see [my portfolio](http://ottohellwig.github.io) here.